Seahawks will have Devon Witherspoon vs. Lions but not starting tackles

 As for Cross, who is out with a sprained big toe suffered in the third quarter of Sunday’s 30-13 loss to the Rams, Carroll said he is “making progress, but he’s not going to make the trip.
 He’s not ready yet.’’
 Carroll said Cross could maybe play next week.

-Along with Peters, they signed offensive tackles McClendon Curtis and Riaqwon O’Neal off the practice squads of the Raiders and Tampa Bay, respectively.
+Along with Peters, they signed offensive tackles McClendon Curtis and Raiqwon O’Neal off the practice squads of the Raiders and Tampa Bay, respectively.
 Carroll noted that O’Neal had been playing in a system with the Bucs similar to that of the Seahawks.
 Tampa Bay’s offensive coordinator is Dave Canales, who had been part of Seattle’s staff since 2010 before moving on this offseason.

 Curhan and Forsythe — each in their third year — filled in for the second half of the Rams game.